Exirel/python-xmlunittest/README.txt

 package (or if it is a requirement), and you are not afraid of using xpath expression with lxml, this library is made for you.

-You will be able to test your XML document, and use the power of xpath to write tests that matter.
+You will be able to test your XML document, and use the power of xpath and various schema languages to write tests that matter.

 Links